July 18, 1979

 "Damn, it's too early to see colors like that," Hopper groaned, rubbing his eyes.

 "Really?" said the white bearded man as he considered his garish robes.
-"I thought this fitting for these wooded locale.
+"I thought this fitting for this wooded locale.
 Perhaps a deep green and yellow?
-Or maybe a purple?"
+Or maybe a purple?
+I have several shades of purple."

 Hopper held up a hand, requesting a pause, using that brief moment to pick up his fallen cigarette and lit it.
 "You had yourself under disillusionment?"